Egmont Palace

 The Egmont Palace (Palais d'Egmont, /fr/; Egmontpaleis), also sometimes known as the Arenberg Palace (Palais d'Arenberg; Arenbergpaleis), is a neoclassical palace in Brussels, Belgium.
 It was originally built between 1548 and 1560 for Countess Françoise of Luxembourg and Count Lamoral of Egmont, though its appearance was heavily modified in the 18th and 19th centuries.
 It was partly destroyed by fire in 1892, after which it was once again reconstructed.
 Nowadays, it is used by the Belgian Ministry of Foreign Affairs for receptions, as a guest house and conference centre.

 The palace is situated in the Sablon/Zavel district (south-eastern part of Brussels' city centre), between the Rue aux Laines/Wolstraat and the Square du Petit Sablon/Kleine Zavelsquare.
-This site is served by Porte de Namur/Naamsepoort metro station (on lines 2 and 6 of the Brussels Metro), as well as the tram stop Petit Sablon/Kleine Zavel (on lines 92 and 93).

 History

 The Palace of Françoise of Luxembourg

 The original Egmont Palace was built between 1548 and 1560 as a hôtel particulier in Flemish Gothic style for Countess Françoise of Luxembourg, Princess of Gavre and widow of Count John IV of Egmont, who in 1532 had acquired the land between the Rue aux Laines/Wolstraat and the Rue du Grand Cerf/Grotehertstraat on the highest part of the Sablon/Zavel.
 Nothing remains of this residence, which was called the Petit Hôtel d'Egmont ("Small Hotel of Egmont") or Hôtel de Luxembourg ("Hotel of Luxembourg").

 Around 1560, her son, Count Lamoral of Egmont, had a new Flemish Renaissance-style residence, called the Grand Hôtel d'Egmont ("Grand Hotel of Egmont"), built next door, before he was executed on the orders of the Duke of Alba in 1568.
 Confiscated after his conviction, these properties were returned to the Egmont family in 1576.
 Originally, the two properties were separated by a street that led to the city walls and was located in the axis of the current Rue des Sablons/Zavelstraat.
 Françoise of Luxembourg obtained authorisation from the Court of Audits to close it.
 Later, a connecting wing was built on its site.